tomas-fryza/vhdl-course/Labs/05-counter/README.md

    | 1&nbsp;sec | 100 000 000 | `x"5F5_E100"` | `b"0101_1111_0101_1110_0001_0000_0000"` |

-## Part 1: Synchronize Git and create a new folder
+## Part 1: Synchronize repositories and create a new folder

-1. Open a Linux terminal, change path to your Digital-electronics-1 working directory, and synchronize the contents with GitHub.
-2. Create a new folder `Labs/05-counter`
+Run Git Bash (Windows) of Terminal (Linux) and synchronize local and remote repositories.
+Create a new working folder `Labs/05-counter` for this exercise.

 ## Part 2: VHDL code for clock enable